 Land-use regulation does not effect a taking if it substantially advances legitimate state interests and does not deny an owner economically viable use of his land.

-On appeal, the Supreme Court found that the right to exclude others from private property was an essential right to the ownership of property.
-Further, it found that if government action resulted in permanent occupation of land, it would effect a taking unless it substantially furthered legitimate state interests.
+If government action resulted in permanent occupation of land, it would effect a taking unless it substantially furthered legitimate state interests.
 The Court found that California required the use of eminent domain to obtain easements across private property and the condition imposed was not a use of eminent domain.
-The Court finally held that the condition was a taking and that, if the state wanted an easement, it would have to compensate the plaintiffs.
+The Court finally held that the condition was a taking and that, if the state wanted an easement, it would have to compensate appellants.